-This blog has been kindly written by an anonymous, autistic guest blogger.
-They have shared their experiences of employment and what they learnt in both their first and second job.
-This blog is a really honest insight and can hopefully help other autistic adults starting their career.
+This blog has been written by an anonymous, autistic guest blogger.
+They have shared their experiences of employment and what they learnt so far in their career.

-Years before my Aspergers diagnosis when I was in my early 20’s I got my first job.
-Up until that point I was in a bubble.
+Years before my Aspergers diagnosis, when I was in my early 20’s, I got my first job.
 I was living at home and my mum was feeling helpless and frustrated.
-She had a son in his early 20’s who sat around not doing much, who felt lost in life and didn’t know what his ambitions or goals were.
+I felt lost in life and didn’t know what my ambitions or goals were.

 I was interviewed by a lady who turned out to be my manager.
 She was lovely.
-I felt nervous but before the interview I read up on the background of the company and I ran through a list of questions I could be asked and I practised Through them.
-One thing I had learned to become good at was absorbing information, so I used it to my advantage.
-In the end I got the job.
-My mum was ecstatic and happy for me.
-And I was begining my journey into employment.
+I felt nervous but before the interview I read up on the background of the company and ran through a list of questions I could be asked.
+I am good at absorbing information, so I used it to my advantage.
+In the end I got the job – my mum was ecstatic; I was finally starting my employment journey.

 My First Job and the First Signs of Struggle

-Even though I applied for the job it didn’t even occur to me what role I had applied for.
-I had simply saw the company name and applied not knowing what role I would be filling.
-To me retail was working on the shop floor.
-This just showed my naivity and lack of preparedness.
-The job role was for visual merchandising.
-Taking stock from downstairs in the basement and filling up shelves on the shop store on the homeware department.
+Even though I applied for the job, I hadn’t thought about what the role I applied for entailed.
+To me, retail was simply working on the shop floor – which just proved my naivety.
+My job role was visual merchandising; taking stock from downstairs in the basement and filling up shelves on the shop floor in the homeware department.

-Having had no prior experience in a working environment, lack of communication with work colleagues, and zero self awareness, this wasn’t going to go very well.
-Looking back at it now I had thrust myself in to an environment that I was ill prepared for.
+Having had no prior experience in a working environment, a lack of communication with work colleagues, and zero self-awareness, I knew this wasn’t going to go very well.
+Looking back now, I had thrust myself in to an environment that I was ill-prepared for.

 Lack of Social Awareness and Failure to Understand My Surroundings

-My standard of work was very slow.
+My working pace was very slow.
 I would start the day by bringing up the stock from the basement to fill up the shelves on the shop floor.
-If a customer approached me to enquire about where the cutlery was I would walk them to where the items were and just stand there, staring, waiting for the customer to ask another question or until they politely shood me away.
-It didn’t matter if it was kitchenware, or cutlery, or quilt covers.
-I would walk the customers over to the items and stand there staring.
+If a customer approached me to enquire about where an item was, I would walk them to where they were and just stand there, staring, waiting for the customer to ask another question or until they politely shooed me away.
+It didn’t matter if it was kitchenware, or cutlery, or quilt covers; I would walk the customers over to the items and stand there staring.

-Looking back now this must have been very unnerving for the customer.
-Simply pointing them in the right direction would have been sufficient enough but at the time I had no self awareness.
-This would happen throughout the day whenever a customer approached me.
-My failure to understand what was going on around me was so bad that I didn’t even realise that I wasn’t getting any work done.
-I even asked the manager once If I could train for the tills.
-As good as it is to be eager to learn new skills that wasn’t my job role.
-But I didn’t seem to grasp that.

-People can take advantage if they can see someone is vulnerable or unaware so it was something that I needed to look out for.
-Meanwhile; the stock wasn’t being put out.
-I ended up going home late because I wasn’t finishing my work on time.
+Looking back, I should have told her that I had my own work to do and it wasn’t my responsibility.
+People can take advantage if they can see someone is vulnerable or unaware, so it was something that I needed to look out for.
+Meanwhile; whilst I was helping my co-workers, my stock wasn’t being put out – I ended up going home late because I wasn’t finishing my work on time.

 The Conclusion of My First Experience in Employment